The Superdeep: Plot

 Set in 1984, Anna Fedorova, a Russian epidemiologist, tries to resign after her research associate Dr. Zotoff volunteered to test a vaccine on himself without preliminary or animal testing which resulted in his death.

-Later, Anna is celebrating New Year's eve with the family and friends and is congratulated on her being able to quickly develop a vaccine.
-She receives a call from the colonel telling her that they will leave shortly for the Kola bore hole.
+Later, Anna is celebrating New Year's Eve with family and friends and is congratulated on her being able to quickly develop a vaccine.
+She receives a call from the colonel telling her that they will leave shortly for the Kola borehole.
 Sounds of an unknown origin were recorded deep beneath the surface and shortly after 20 people went missing.
 The bore hole is not only as the public believes it, but also a deep underground research lab.
 Anna is tasked with retrieving samples.

-Anna, the Colonel and a squad of soldiers led by Major Sergei Makeev are flown by helicopter to the ice covered facility in Murmansk.
+Anna, the Colonel and a squad of soldiers led by Major Sergei Mikheev are flown by helicopter to the ice covered facility in Murmansk.
 Upon landing, their helicopter is approached by a man in a lab coat who refuses to obey instructions.
 He is shot several times but continues towards the helicopter.
 He detonates a hand grenade, killing himself and causing minor damage to the helicopter and its passengers.

 Anna is told by a man named Zimin that they are being lied to.
-He states that it isn't a disease and that the lower levels of the facility are Hell.
-Anna, the Colonel, and the squad are met by the Deputy Head of Research of the facility Peter Kuznetsov and the man who reported Dr. Grigoriev′s secrecy surrounding the disease.
+He states that it is not a disease and that the lower levels of the facility are Hell.
+Anna, the Colonel, and the squad are met by the Deputy Head of Research of the facility Peter Kuznetsov and the man who reported Dr. Grigoriev's secrecy surrounding the disease.
 Dr. Grigoriev wants guarantees that the remaining employees sealed in the lower levels of the facility during the evacuation be rescued.
-He demonstrates that the pass codes have been changed and he is the only one that knows them.
+He demonstrates that the pass codes have been changed, and he is the only one that knows them.

-During the descent the elevators brakes don't respond and Dr. Grigoriev depressurizes the elevator and puts on an oxygen mask.
+During the descent, the elevators brakes don't respond and Dr. Grigoriev depressurizes the elevator and puts on an oxygen mask.
 The group passes out while Dr. Grigoriev escapes into the facility with the elevator key.